cubewise-code/tm1py/README.rst

 http://localhost:8002/api/v1/$metadata

 We might have to adjust 3 things here.

 1. http has to be replaced by https if the USESSL parameter in the tm1s.cfg is set to T.

 2. localhost has to replaced by the address of the Server where the TM1 instance runs.

 3. 8002 has to be replaced by the HTTPPortNumber that is specified in the tm1s.cfg.

-If the request is successfull it will show the metadata document (XML) of the TM1 REST API in the browser
+If the request is successfull it will show the metadata document (XML) of the TM1 REST API in the browser.

 4. Install TM1py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~